X

 Bhargav Buddhadev

-So my first question is that obviously we’ve seen a very strong growth in exports.
+Sir, my first question is that, obviously, we’ve seen a very strong growth in exports.
 So the share of exports has also now improved to about 36% versus 33%.
-So if you can spend some time in terms of despite this tariff scenario how are we managing such a strong growth in exports?
+So, if you can spend some time in terms of despite this tariff scenario, how are we managing such a strong growth in exports?
 If you can just explain that, that would be my first question.

 Okay.
-As I told you last time, also in the earnings spot we have already started additional business with one of the major customers from USA that is Alison Transmission.
-And that alone business has added value of around 2 point more than 2.5 crores a month.
-Apart from that Dru Petrol, Mughal Driv is also there and other customers also added in the fold of our company so far as exports are concerned.
-So we hardly have any impact due to the tariffs import by usa.
-On the contrary our exports are poised to grow further in future as well.
+As I told you last time also in the earnings call, we have already started additional business with one of the major customers from USA, that is Allison Transmission.
+And that alone business has added value of around 2 point — more than INR2.5 crores a month.
+Apart from that DRiV — Federal-Mogul DRiV is also there.
+And other customers also added in the fold of our company so far as exports are concerned.
+So, we hardly have any impact due to the tariffs imposed by the USA.
+On the contrary, our exports are poised to grow further in future as well.

 Bhargav Buddhadev

-Sir, the second question is that obviously in the last one month we have seen significant increase in copper prices and also steel prices undergoing some inflation.
-So in this scenario how are we poised to basically pass on these to our customers?
-Because copper in particular has seen a significant rally.
-So is it fair to say that despite such an inflation we will continue to maintain our gross margins or EBITDA margins going forward as well?
+Sir, the second question is that, obviously, in the last one month, we have seen a significant increase in copper prices and also steel prices undergoing some inflation.
+So in this scenario, how are we poised to basically pass on these to our customers because copper, in particular has seen a significant rally.
+So, is it fair to say that despite such an inflation, we will continue to maintain our gross margins or EBITDA margins going forward as well?

 Aditya Menon

-You said, we are in the process of contacting all the customers to see that instead of looking at the what, whatever contracts we have for three months or six months of revision.
-It cannot be, it cannot be like that in future.
-It can.
-Considering the volatility in the prices, we cannot abide by the contract that we have already entered with them.
+As he said, we are in the process of contracting all the customers to see that instead of looking at whatever contracts we have for three months or six months of provision.
+It cannot be like that in future.
+Considering the volatility in the prices, we cannot avoid by the contract that we have already entered with them.
 We are already talking with them that it will be on a monthly basis instead of three months or six months.

 Aditya Menon